nuuuwan/continuous_area_cartograms/README.md

 * Speed-up DAC algorithm, which is still too slow for maps with >20 polygons.
 * Simplify and improve the API, which is still a little disorganized
+* Add options to save polygons, as topojson etc
 * Improve [examples](src/cac/examples)
 * Generate some more complex examples, and possibly run them on a bigger processor on the cloud